slemekoana/AGER/README.md

 ### About Us

 Ager (latin for field) is a web solution for agriculture SMEs to transition to net zero carbon emissions.
-The user should be able to gain advice on how to launch a new green business or how to change their existing business to a green business.
+Ager allows SMEs to gain advice on how to launch a new green business or how to change their existing business to a green business.
-The user should also be able to see government incentives and funding available for their green business.
+Ager also enables SMEs to see government incentives and funding to help achieve net zero as outlined by COP26.
+Additionally, ager provides a curated list of trusted suppliers with massive rewards and savings when purchasing supplies for your agricultural needs.
+Finally, there is a login option to create an account enabling you to connect with lenders, farmers and land owners who are working to achieve net zero.

 ------------------------------------------------------------------------------------------------------------